|

 fingers that star power would suffice to make a good film.
 It doesn't

-quite, but to the extent that Bird on a Wire actually does work, it is
+quite, but to the extent that Bird on a Wire actually works, it is

 because of Gibson and Hawn's charisma (if not chemistry), and a carefree

-and fun mood which makes this a partly enjoyable experience.
+and fun mood that makes this a partly enjoyable experience.
 When it is

 not enjoyable, however, it is excruciating, with tacky, tasteless